0

 • Western, Boulder.

-Terumo BCT is a company that makes medical devices and has been operating in Lakewood since 2001.
-Like other companies that do this work, it uses ethylene oxide to sterilize medical devices made of plastics, polymers, metals and glass that cannot withstand the high heat and moisture of steam sterilization.
-Examples of such devices include catheters, resuscitation bags and anesthesia masks.
+Terumo BCT is a company that sterilizes medical devices in Lakewood, CO.
+The facility has used ethylene oxide for sterilization for more than 20 years.
+Like other companies that do this work, it uses ethylene oxide to sterilize medical devices that cannot withstand the high heat and moisture of steam sterilization.
+Examples of such devices include catheters, resuscitation bags, and anesthesia masks.

 Employees of facilities using ethylene oxide may be exposed to it in the workplace.
-People who live near a source of ethylene oxide, such as Terumo BCT, may breathe it in from the air.
+People who live near a source of ethylene oxide, including medical sterilization facilities, may breathe it in from the air.
 It is very difficult to measure ethylene oxide at low levels.
-This means we don’t know much about the actual levels in air far from known sources.

 Cancer risk